 Immunology refers to studying the immune system and is a crucial branch of medical and biological sciences.
 The immune system protects organisms from infection through various lines of defense against disease.

-Some scientists now also believe that echolocation was used by a common ancestor of all the bats that exist in the world today.
-Echolocation might have then been lost in megabats, only to reappear in a few of these species later, including greater horseshoe bats and lesser horseshoe bats.
+Some scientists now believe that echolocation was used by a common ancestor of all the bats that exist in the world today.
+Echolocation might have been lost in megabats, only to reappear in a few of these species later, including greater horseshoe bats and lesser horseshoe bats.

 Zoologists commonly believe that this categorizing reflects the evolution of all bats from a common ancestral organism.